Quantum many-body scarring from Kramers-Wannier duality: Duality between QMBS subspaces

 This has an interesting consequence when we consider the effect of the duality over the QMBS states.
 First of all, consider the linear combinations of QMBS states on the degenerate side $\ket{\mc S_\pm} = \left(\ket{\mc S_0}\pm\ket{\mc S_1}\right)/\sqrt{2}$.
 Here we omit the twist symbol, since the scars only exist on the $(\eta,\,1)$ sector.
 Clearly, with regard to the global $\mathbb{Z}_2$ symmetry $\eta$, we have that $\eta\ket{\mc S_+}=+\ket{\mc S_+}$ and $\eta\ket{\mc S_-}=-\ket{\mc S_-}$.
 The SQC $\mc U$ establishes the following mapping between states

-Meanwhile, for the $\ket{S_-}\in (-1,\,1)$ QMBS, we have that it must have a corresponding state $\ket{\psi_{\mc T}}\in (1,\,-1)$ at exactly the same energy.
+Meanwhile, for the $\ket{S_-}\in (-1,\,1)$ QMBS, we observe that it must have a corresponding state $\ket{\psi_{\mc T}}\in (1,\,-1)$ at exactly the same energy.
 As we argued earlier, the twisted Hilbert space can no longer support QMBS states, due to the lack of a SMF structure.
-Meaning that the corresponding state $\ket{\psi_{\mc T}}\in (1,\,-1)$ must be thermal\footnote{See suplemental material for a plot of the entanglement profile of the Hamiltonian within the twisted sector.}.
+Meaning that the corresponding state $\ket{\psi_{\mc T}}\in (1,\,-1)$ must be thermal-like.
+In Fig.\ref{fig: twist_SvsE} we show the entanglement profile of the Hamiltonians within the corresponding twisted sectors, giving further evidence of the lack of a dual area-law state at zero energy.